spwhitton/consfigurator/doc/guide.rst

 which shell multiplexing is not possible, such as with serial connections.
 For asynchronous interaction, use a ``:lisp`` connection.

+The code which establishes a connection is similar to code in ``:posix``
+properties: it only performs I/O using functions which access the currently active connection.
+This permits arbitrary nesting of connections.

 Deployment
 ----------